 Compliance means the observance of laws, regulations, directives from public authorities and internal rules, as well as accepted business practices or accepted standards.
 Using a risk-based approach, the compliance function is to support and verify compliance.
-It reports to the Board's risk committee and the CEO.
+It reports to the Board and its risk committee, as well as to the CEO.
 The compliance function must be independent of the functions that are monitored.